caninetools/canine.tools/privacy.md

 When uploading files, data collected includes: IP address, time uploaded, and the original file name.
 This data is not shared with any other parties.
 It's only used to identify who uploaded what files for abuse.

+#### Vaultwarden
+By using the Vaultwarden service, you are providing us with an email and an optional account username.
+This information is accessible only locally and will never be shared or used out of the context or your account.
+All passwords for this service are hashed, and cannot be easily decrypted via a database breach.
+All other account information is encrypted using your password, and cannot be accessed by anyone unless they obtain your password or can decrypt the database.

+#### Vikunja
+By using the Vikunja service, you are providing us with an email and an account username.
+This information is accessible only locally and will never be shared or used out of the context or your account.
+Data for this service is not end-to-end encrypted, and can be accessed via the local database including Namespaces, Lists, Teams, etc. This data will never be sold or given away to anyone.

 ### Data Removal
 If you wish to have all your data removed from canine.tools, please contact me at `hyper@canine.tools` ([PGP key]({{ site.url }}/assets/hyper@canine.tools.asc)).
 Please provide me with any data you want removed.